-The budget represents a 5.5% increase over 2018, primarily due to a one-time increase to the Municipal Hall Maintenance budget to perform an assessment and required maintenance of the HVAC system.
-This cost is proposed to be funded through surplus, reducing the net property taxes required.
+The budget represents a 5.5% increase over 2018, primarily due to a one-time increase to the Municipal Hall maintenance budget to perform an assessment and required maintenance of the HVAC system.
+The cost is funded from prior year surplus, reducing the net property taxes required.
+Also included in Community Events & Grants is a one-time grant to the BOKECEN XAXE Society.